dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/implement-resilient-entity-framework-core-sql-connections.md

 ## Execution strategies and explicit transactions using BeginTransaction and multiple DbContexts

-When retries are enabled in EF Core connections, each operation you perform using EF Core becomes its own retriable operation.
+When retries are enabled in EF Core connections, each operation you perform using EF Core becomes its own retryable operation.
 Each query and each call to SaveChanges will be retried as a unit if a transient failure occurs.

 However, if your code initiates a transaction using BeginTransaction, you are defining your own group of operations that need to be treated as a unit—everything inside the transaction has be rolled back if a failure occurs.
 You will see an exception like the following if you attempt to execute that transaction when using an EF execution strategy (retry policy) and you include several SaveChanges calls from multiple DbContexts in the transaction.